Master of Fine Arts – MFA

 Study a Master of Fine Arts – MFA

 The Master of Fine Arts (MFA) has a strong collective philosophy.
-By bringing together students from design and fine arts, the MFA fosters intense conversations and exploration.
+By bringing together students from across a broad spectrum of disciplinary and interdisciplinary fine arts practices, the MFA fosters rigorous conversations and exploration.

 Get the full picture